 There are a few things that you can look for to spot a stomach infection in your child.
 One of the most common symptoms is diarrhea.
 If your child has watery, loose stools more than three times a day, they may have a stomach infection.
 Other symptoms include vomiting, fever, abdominal pain, and loss of appetite.

-If you suspect that your child has a stomach infection, the best thing to do is to take them to see a doctor.
+If you suspect your child has a stomach infection, the best thing to do is to take them to a doctor.
 They will be able to confirm the diagnosis and prescribe the appropriate treatment.
 In most cases, stomach infections can be treated with rest and fluids.
 However, in some cases, antibiotics may be necessary.

 2. The different types of stomach infections that can affect kids